Inclusion Preschool Teacher - Classified General Ed

-- Prepares a variety of written materials (e.g. weekly newsletters, assessment reports, lesson plans, etc.) for the purpose of communicating with parents, documenting student progress and meeting mandated requirements.
+- Prepares a variety of electronic and written materials (e.g. parent website, daily and weekly calendars, student achievement, etc.) for the purpose of documenting student progress, communicating current information, and meeting mandated requirements.

-- Responds to inquiries from a variety of sources (e.g. other teachers, parents, administrators, etc.) for the purpose of resolving issues, providing information, and/or direction.
+- Responds to inquires from a variety of sources (e.g. other teachers, parents, administrators, etc.) for the purpose of resolving issues, providing information and/or direction.